 - Best quails for eggs and meat production

 - And provide tips on how to raise quails

 If you’re a beginner looking to start a quail farming business, you’ll gain many insights from this quail-comprehensive guide.

 Quails Breeds That Are Ideal for New Poultry Keepers

-To identify what quail species fits you, you need to consider some factors as their meat, egg-laying capabilities, looks, and temperament.
+To identify what quail species fits you, you must consider their meat, egg-laying capabilities, looks, and temperament.

-You have to decide what matters to you the most to make the right decision.
+You have to decide what matters most to make the right decision.

-You also need to know the advantages and disadvantages of each breed and their availability.
+You also need to know each breed’s advantages and disadvantages and availability.

-So, what is the best quail to raise out of the many choices out there?
+So, what is the best quail to raise out of the many choices?